Hilde Holger: Legacy

 Hilde Holger left a lasting impression on three generations of dancers and choreographers.
 While teaching her standards were high and she was not afraid of risk.
 She accepted students without prejudice, including students with disabilities, as long as they were sincere.
 One of her students, Wolfgang Stange, continued her work with people with learning difficulties, like Down syndrome and autism, as well as people with physical disabilities.
 Stange's Amici Dance Theatre Company which was the first physically integrated dance company in Great Britain, which created a performance titled "Hilde" that was performed at the Riverside Theatre in London in 1996, and at the Odeon in Vienna in 1998.
 This HILDE Performance in Vienna excited the Ballet Master of the Vienna State Opera Ballet, who in turn put a performance on the stage of the Opera House with people with learning disabilities.
 These performances were received with great applause!

 In her last few weeks Holger still held dance lessons in her basement studio in Camden, London, where she lived for more than fifty years.
 Her students included Liz Aggiss, Jane Asher, Primavera Boman, Carol Brown, Carl Campbell, Sophie Constanti, Jeff Henry, Ivan Illich, Luke Jennings, Thomas Kampe, Claudia Kappenberg, Cecilia Keen Abdeen, Lindsay Kemp, Anneliese Monika Koch, Royston Maldoom OBE, Juliet Miangay-Cooper, Anna Niman, David Niman, Litz Pisk, Kristina Rihanoff, Kelvin Rotardier, Feroza Seervai, Rebecca Skelton, Marion Stein, Sheila Styles, Jacqueline Waltz and Vally Wieselthier.

 Archive

-After Holger's death in 2001, her daughter Primavera began a journey of discovering the truth about her mother's life as a famous dancer.
-She started to collate an archive to document her mother's life and career out of the remaining physical legacy.
-The archive is not on permanent display, although there have been numerous shows that included many of Holger's artifacts.
+After Holger's death in 2001, her daughter Primavera began a journey of discovering the truth about her own mother's life as a famous dance artist and innovator.
+She started to collate an archive, with the initial help of Christine Stratford.
+Sadly, to date, the archive is not on permanent display, although there have been numerous shows that included many of Holger's artifacts.